TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management.informationdisclosure/asms-informationdisclosurecustomerrca-tenantimpacted.md

 # Have I been impacted by an Information Disclosure?

-## We detected that some of your information was exposed
+## We detected that some of your information was exposed.

 Microsoft was notified of and mitigated an issue that was the result of a misconfigured network security group’s security rules which enabled an internal database used for support case analytics to be accessible to the internet.<br>